 Sometimes you get these absolute train wreck patients that you just know will not make it through the night.
 But somehow they do.
 And somehow they continue to improve and actually end up alright.

-As an ICU nurse, you see the same patients day in and day out.
-You follow their progress and get to see how they improve (or don’t).
+As an ICU nurse, you see the same patients day in and get to see how they improve (or don’t).

 As an anesthesia provider, you only get to see the patient during their OR time.
 You may or may not get the chance to follow up with them.

 For surgeries that go smoothly, no big deal.
 For surgeries or injuries that are life changing, it is sometimes sad to not know what happened after you passed the patient on to the next crew of healthcare providers.

 We have 2 patients who suffered full body trauma injuries.
 I provided anesthesia for both of their cases, and now have had the opportunity to see them while on my ICU rotation.

 1 was on her bicycle going too fast, hit a curb, fell and got hit by a truck.

 Head to toe fractures and fighting, but will definitely never be the same.